trampgeek/moodle-qtype_coderunner/Readme.md

 per hour over all clients using that key, worldwide.
 If you decide that CodeRunner is useful to you, *please* set up your own Jobe sandbox as described in *Sandbox configuration* below.
-Alternatively, if you wish to continue to use our Jobe server, you can apply to the main [developer](mailto://trampgeek@gmail.com) for your own API key, stating how long you will need to use the key and a reasonable upper bound on the number of jobs you will need to submit per hour.
+Alternatively, if you wish to continue to use our Jobe server, you can apply to the principal [developer](mailto://trampgeek@gmail.com) for your own API key, stating how long you will need to use the key and a reasonable upper bound on the number of jobs you will need to submit per hour.
 We